paceval/paceval/examples_sources/NodeJS_examples/Linux/paceval-service_Linux_x64_and_arm64/chart/README.md

 ### Install paceval helm chart

-Now we can install the actual pavcval helm chart in directory chart/paceval
+Now we can install the actual paceval helm chart in directory /paceval/examples_sources/NodeJS_examples/Linux/paceval-service_Linux_x64_and_arm64/chart/paceval/

 run the following,use your own [subdomain](#use-a-subdomain):
 ```shell